-During the 1950s children all across the nation were dying because of suffocation in plastic bags.
-These bags were used to cover dry cleaning and protect goods in the store, and they were made from larger pieces of plastic.
-In response to the plastic bag deaths of the mid 20th century, plastic bags were soon printed with a growing number of warnings.
+Plastic bags have also served as a source of parental anxiety.
+During the 1950s, many children across the nation died because of suffocation in plastic bags.
+These large bags were used to cover dry cleaning and protect goods.
+In response to the plastic bag deaths of the mid-twentieth century, plastic bags were soon printed with warnings.
 The bag above reads, “TO AVOID DANGER OF SUFFOCATION, KEEP THIS PLASTIC BAG AWAY FROM BABIES AND CHILDREN…THE PLASTIC BAG COULD BLOCK NOSE AND MOUTH AND PREVENT BREATHING.
-THIS BAG IS NOT A TOY”.
-This warning points to the longer history of plastic bags being introduced to society through trial and error.
+THIS BAG IS NOT A TOY.”
+This now commonplace warning points to the longer history of plastic bags being introduced to society through trial and error.

-In the 1950s the outcry against death by plastic bag started to become a national discussion, suffocation from plastic was magnetized because of the growing rate of suicides among adults and unintentional smothering of infants.
-An article in California’s Wilmington Daily Press Journal reported that “legislatures have considered passing laws restricting” plastic in small businesses like cleaning and laundry shops.
+In the 1950s, the outcry against death by plastic bag became a national discussion because of a growing rate of suicides among adults and unintentional infant deaths by smothering.
+A 1959 article in California’s Wilmington Daily Press Journal reported that “legislatures have considered passing laws restricting” plastic in small businesses like cleaning and laundry shops.
 The pressure from the public and government legislators led bag producers to rethink their practices.
-Paul Cohen, who had been president of the Technical Tape Corporation located in New Rochelle, N.Y., remarked that the company considered creating “breathable plastic bag” that “would be full of pinholes. ” In the event that a child was covered by the bag, then that “infant could breathe”.
-It is unclear if this bag ever went into mass-production or was produced at all.
+Paul Cohen, who had been president of the Technical Tape Corporation located in New Rochelle, N.Y., remarked that the company considered creating a “breathable plastic bag” that “would be full of pinholes.”
+In the event that a child was covered by the bag, then that “infant could breathe.”
+It is unclear if this bag ever went into mass production or was produced at all.

-Today, plastic bag deaths for humans aren’t as common, but there are a growing number of complaints about bags from environmental activists who have documented an increasing number of deaths in animals, from small birds and squirrels to massive creatures like whales and octopi.
-In a survey done on life in San Francisco, it was recognized that approximately 400 birds died from ingesting plastic bags during the year of 2013.
-One of the most recent examples of plastic bags’ fatal repercussions that reached international attention is when a whale beached themselves on a Norwegian beach, the Washington Post reported that there were “about 30 plastic bags…packed in its stomach.”
+Today, plastic bag deaths for humans are less common, but environmental activists regularly lodge complaints against plastic producers, documenting a growing trend in animal deaths, from small birds and squirrels to massive creatures like whales and octopi.
+A 2013 survey of life in San Francisco reported that approximately 400 birds died from ingesting plastic bags that year.
+One of the most recent examples of plastic bags’ fatal repercussions that reached international attention was when a whale beached itself on a Norwegian beach, with, the Washington Post reported, “about 30 plastic bags…packed in its stomach.”

-While there is growing public understanding of the impact of plastic bags on our species, people still seem to have trouble understanding the broad impact of their everyday behaviors.
+While there is growing public understanding of the impact of plastic bags on our species, there is still a noticeable disconnect for many to understand the broad impact of their everyday behaviors.

 Wisely, Lawrence J. “Plastic Bag Death Toll In U.S. Is Placed at 44.”
 Courier-Post (Camden, New Jersey), May 14, 1959.
 Accessed May 10, 2018. https://www.newspapers.com/image/180786845.